mrocklin/thesis/sympy-inference.md

 \label{sec:sympy-inference}

+Later work in this disseration will require inference over mathematical terms.
+We discuss this element of SymPy now in preparation.
 We often want to test whether algebraic statements are true or not in a general case.
 For example,

 *Given that $x$ is a natural number and that $y$ is real, is $x + y^2$  positive?*